rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/notification-type-operations.rst

 PagerDuty notification type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To use PagerDuty with Cloud Monitoring, go to the
+To use PagerDuty with Rackspace Monitoring, go to the
 `PagerDuty website <https://www.pagerduty.com/>`_ and sign up for an account.
 You will get an API Key in PagerDuty to be used when setting up the
 PagerDuty notification.
 To learn how to use this notification type,
 read the PagerDuty blog
-`Rackspace Cloud Monitoring Now Integrates with PagerDuty
+`Rackspace Monitoring Now Integrates with PagerDuty
 <https://www.pagerduty.com/blog/rackspace-cloud-monitoring-integration/>`_.

 +----------------+---------------------------------+---------------------------+